-- promote inclusion, prevent discrimination and bias, and embrace diversity within Redrow in all stages of the employee journey from Redrow's image on social media platforms and Redrow's websites to job adverts, recruitment and selection, induction, training, manager and co-worker relationships, working arrangements, recognition, appraisals and career progression through to exit interviews; - promote inclusive and fair practice in all relations with colleagues, preferred supplier agency workers, contractors, suppliers and customers, taking into account the diverse nature of cultures, perspectives and backgrounds and local and regional needs;

-all Redrow colleagues and third party partners to increase awareness and take ownership of our responsibilities in relation to ED&I.
+- promote inclusion, prevent discrimination and bias and embrace diversity within Redrow in all stages of the employee journey from Redrow's image on social media platforms and Redrow's websites to job adverts, recruitment and selection, induction, training, manager and colleague relationships, working arrangements, recognition, performance levelsprogression through to exit interviews. - promote inclusive and fair practice in all relations with colleagues, preferred supplier agency workers, contractors, suppliers and customers, taking into account the diverse nature of cultures, perspectives and backgrounds and local and regional needs. - > all Redrow colleagues and third-party partners to increase awareness and take ownership of our responsibilities in relation to ED&I.